The FDA Dumps Its Recipe for Disaster

-Ever wonder what “artificial flavor” means when you look at the list of ingredients?
+Ever wonder what “artificial flavor” means when you look at the list of ingredients on a packaged food?
 In some cases, it means chemicals that are known to cause cancer in animals and could cause cancer in humans.

 Since the agency first approved these ingredients in the 1960s, multiple scientific authorities like the U.S. National Toxicology Program and the World Health Organization’s International Agency for Research on Cancer have linked these food flavorings to cancer.